 Perhaps the greatest advantage of experiential marketing is that it can really help your most mundane product shine.
 Selling *bottled water?
 Make it a tasting event.
 Marketing a smartphone?
 Emulate a “real-world” challenge for customers to test it.

-The punch of Experiential Marketing
+The Effectiveness of Experiential Marketing

 Key Benefit How It Engages Customers